lah-rb/tall_grass/README.md

 * If your input was '#' and '703' you will see this output: "No. 703 is Carbink which is at evolution stage 1 and is typed as Rock-Fairy."

 ### Get Trainer Goods
 On adventures you my find that a situation warrants a reward or your players may wish to purchase a good from an in-game store. tall_grass's ShopKeeper is perfect for retrieving items from the items_dex.
+If you want to offer an award like a chest at the end of the proverbial dungeon see 'Get a Cart of Goods'.

 * Enter 'g' or 'goods' in run.rb
 * A list of item categories will be displayed.
 You will be prompted with "What type of item do you need?"
 Here you can type the category you want, enter the number of the category you want, or simply hit return to get an item from any category.
 * If you choose the category 'mail' the output you will see could be: "Here is your Space Mail.
 The catalog description says Mail if you trust that kind of marketing."

-### Get a cart(chest) of goods
+### Get a Cart of Goods
 * Enter 'c' or 'cart' in run.rb
 * You will be prompted with "How many items would you like in this cart?" where you should enter the number of items that you want the cart(chest) to contain.
 * A random list of goods will then be displayed.